PseudoDevs/IamGhost/FATAL20.md

-Last updated: 2024-04-02 16:33:56
+Last updated: 2024-04-02 16:35:00
-Random Quote: Accept challenges, so that you may feel the exhilaration of victory. - George S. Patton
+Random Quote: Accept the challenges so that you can feel the exhilaration of victory. - George S. Patton